dakom/storybook-for-dominator-boilerplate/README.md

 # About

-A boilerplate / skeleton for [Storybook](https://storybook.js.org/) with simple html markup and auto-generating [Dominator](https://github.com/Pauan/rust-dominator) code.
+A boilerplate / skeleton for [Storybook](https://storybook.js.org/) with vanilla html and auto-generating [Dominator](https://github.com/Pauan/rust-dominator) code.

 It's also setup to allow loading media from an external location like a CDN, while having a local static server for development.